-Mouth ulcers are common and often go away within two weeks.
+Mouth ulcers are common and often go away within 2 weeks.
 They can be uncomfortable but shouldn’t cause significant pain.
-If a mouth ulcer is extremely painful or doesn’t go away within two weeks, seek immediate medical attention.
+If a mouth ulcer is extremely painful or doesn’t go away within 2 weeks, seek immediate medical attention.

 Minor mouth ulcers appear as small, round ulcers that leave no scarring.
 In more severe cases, they can develop into larger and deeper wounds.
 Other serious symptoms associated with this type of ulcer may include:

-- unusually slow healing (lasting longer than three weeks)
+- unusually slow healing (lasting longer than 3 weeks)

 - ulcers that extend to your lips